nikitadanilov/t2/README.md

 [build](https://github.com/nikitadanilov/t2/blob/master/build) script manages build process.

-To install the packages necessary for build, this needs to be done once:
+To install the packages necessary for build (this needs to be done once):

     $ ./build -S